pixlbreaker/CSC290-Attach-4/README.md

 - Diagonally

 ### Game Play
+Once you start up the game you are met with the main menu.

 ![Main Menu](https://github.com/pixlbreaker/CSC290-Attach-4/blob/master/assets/screenshots/titlepage.png "Main Menu")

 This is a turn-based game, meaning that each player has a turn when they make their move.
 Each move consists of selecting a row to drop a chip in.